Lego6245/sms.bingo/_posts/blog/patch4-0.md

 ## Philosophy

 4.0 represents a big leap in terms of goal type and uniqueness to add variety and challenge to play.
-While 3.2 was in a "good state" during Season 4, we wanted to branch out and try new and different goal types in the hopes of creating more gameplay oppertunity and interesting decision points during matches.
+While 3.2 was in a "good state" during Season 4, we wanted to branch out and try new and different goal types in the hopes of creating more gameplay opportunity and interesting decision points during matches.
 We would like to note we are heavily keeping an eye on matches and scrims and the possibility of making a “4.1” if needed, as we did for 3.0, but as of right now we have no reason to believe that this will be necessary.

 ## New Concepts